CWRU-EECS301/Documentation/Markdown-Guide.md

 Here's a list of conversion options:

-* gitprint.com can convert text only Markdown document from public repos
+* gitprint.com can convert text only Markdown documents from public GitHub repositories
-* MacDown has export for both HTML and PDF
+* MacDown has an export function for both HTML and PDF
 * Render with [grip](https://github.com/joeyespo/grip) and export using a web browser
 * Command-line conversion with [markdown-pdf](https://github.com/alanshaw/markdown-pdf) (enables automatic conversion via scripts)